matteo14c/HaploCoV/docs/source/genomic.rst

 | 22204\_.\|A	AfrCent
 | 26445_T|C	AsiaSE
-|

 Several lists/collections of pre-computed "genomic variants file" are already available from the main github repository of HaploCoV.
-These files enable users to execute their analyses using different sets of "interesting" genomic variants which are suitable for different use cases
+These files enable users to execute their analyses with different sets of "interesting" genomic variants which are suitable for different use cases.

 Pre computed genomic variants files
 ===================================

-The files *global_list.txt*, *area_list.txt* or *country_list.txt* form the main repository can be used to provide lists of genomic variants that showed a high frequency
+The files *global_list.txt*, *area_list.txt* or *country_list.txt* form the main repository can be used to provide lists of genomic variants that showed a high frequency:

-1. at global level: *global_list.txt*
+1. at global level: *global_list.txt*;
-2. in at least a macro geographic area (see `here <https://haplocov.readthedocs.io/en/latest/metadata.html#geography-and-places>`_
+2. in at least a macro geographic area (see `here <https://haplocov.readthedocs.io/en/latest/metadata.html#geography-and-places>`_);
-3. in at least a country
+3. in at least a country.

 A copy of each of these files can also be found in the HaploCoV github repository, and each is updated/regenerated to incorporate new data on a weekly basis (every Wednesday).
 If you do not want to compute high frequency alleles yourself, you can download the files directly from *github*.
 On a unix system this can be done by using the  ``wget command``.
 For example: